 Therefore, the exception for using older light trucks and automobiles in full-scale crash testing has been revised.
 The new exception now allows test vehicles to be within 6 model years of the date that the research and development project was undertaken.
 This revised exception was adopted in recog- nition that some research and development efforts experience delays that would potentially require

 a testing agency to sell a test vehicle and repurchase a newer one.
-Under the revised guidelines, a testing agency can purchase six year old test vehicles without fear that the project may extend into the next calendar year.
+Under the revised guidelines, a testing agency can purchase six-year-old test vehicles without fear that the project may extend into the next calendar year.

 The high cost of heavy trucks precludes implementing the six-year limit for these vehicles.
 Nevertheless, heavy truck test vehicles should be structurally sound and representative of widely used designs.
-Whenever possible, it is recommended that heavy trucks not be more than 12 model years old.
+Whenever possible, it is recommended that heavy trucks not be more than 12 model-years old.

 Test vehicle design and overall condition at the time of testing can have a major infl uence on the impact performance of a feature.
 Among the more important parameters are vehicle bumper height, confi guration, and stiffness; vehicle mass distribution; suspension system; and vehicle structure.
 In order to assure proper safety feature performance and consistency in test results from one test to the next, test vehicles should correspond closely to the recommended vehicle properties.
 Test vehicles should be in sound structural condition without major sheet metal damage.
 Further, tires used during full-scale crash tests should be in good condition and match manufacturer specifi cations shown on the vehicle identifi cation plate.